FX-Brokers.eu

 Is spread betting tax-free in the UK?

-For most UK retail traders, spread betting profits are free of Capital Gains Tax, Income Tax and Stamp Duty, because HMRC classifies spread bets as gambling wagers rather than investments (manual CG56105).
-The trade-off is that losses are not tax-deductible.
-Spread betting is a UK and Ireland product, offered only by FCA-regulated firms.
+For most UK retail traders, spread betting profits are free of Capital Gains Tax, Income Tax and Stamp Duty.
+HMRC manual BIM22015 confirms betting wins are not taxable as trading income, and CG56105 confirms no chargeable gains arise from spread bets.
+The trade-off is that losses are not tax-deductible, and HMRC can treat systematic spread betting that forms your main income as a taxable trade (BIM22020).
 This is general information, not tax advice.

 What are the FCA leverage limits for UK retail traders?